The Easter Bunny Is Comin' to Town: Plot

-Meanwhile, Lily orders her guards to do anything they can to stop the train from getting to Town.
-They spread melted butter on the rails, causing Chugs to slip, but Hallelujah pours jelly beans on the butter, providing extra traction and allowing them to climb the hill, thus foiling Lily's plan.
-Soon after, they all make it to Town where everyone is happily celebrating.
-But Lily is upset, thinking Bruce will banish her forever.
+Meanwhile, Lily orders her guards to stop the train from getting to Town.
+They spread melted butter on the rails, causing Chugs' wheels to slip, but Hallelujah pours jelly beans on the butter and provides extra traction to allow them to climb the hill, thus foiling Lily's plan.
+Soon after, they all make it to Town where everyone happily celebrates, except for Lily, who thinks Bruce will banish her forever.
 However, he and Sunny give her an Easter flower named after her called a lily.
 Afterwards, everyone, including S.D.
-Kluger celebrates with a train ride on Chugs.
+Kluger, celebrates with a train ride on Chugs.